Release Date: 11/6/2006

 When Games for Windows launched for Vista it was exciting for Xbox 360 owners because you could use your Xbox LIVE card and add to your achievement score and experience Xbox LIVE on your gaming PC.
 Then the Xbox 360 controller came out for Windows and, well, there’s not much to say other than it’s a 360 controller that works on your computer.
 The layout and functions are exactly the same, and if you are playing a Game for Windows enabled game you can use your controller like you would on the Xbox.
 The home button pulls up the dashboard, and the game will recognize it like if it were a 360.

 You can also use the controller on your Xbox so it’s like having two in one.
-This is great if your short on controller and want to play multiplayer.
+This is great if you’re short on a controller and want to play multiplayer.
 The cord has a generous length and the force feedback works swell if the game supports it.
-There is even a port for and Xbox LIVE headset for online play.
+There is even a port for an Xbox LIVE headset for online play.
 I highly recommend this controller for PC gamers and Xbox fans since the controller is pretty much standard in every game now.